Skip to content

 The first step for high achievers is to recognize that there is, indeed, a problem, and to ask God for help.
 The next step is to decide, perhaps for the first time, to face up to their issues.
 And to begin to realize the pain they may be causing to the people closest to them.

 Then, to develop habits to move in the right direction.
-Finally, to glimpse, in what may be a breakthrough, that they may be able to help others who are stricken by the same issues.
+And to glimpse, in what may be a breakthrough, that they may be able to help others who are stricken by the same issues.

-One step at a time, a new way of living can be found, by an approach that may still embrace hard work and excellence, but in balance with other positive attributes as well.
+One step at a time, a new way of living can be found by an approach that may still embrace hard work and excellence, but in balance with other positive attributes as well.

 The cost of high achievement may, at times, be high.